CDCgov/tostadas/README.md

 For common issues and solutions, see the [Troubleshooting Guide](https://cdcgov.github.io/tostadas/user-guide/troubleshooting/).

 ## Get in Touch
-If you need to report a bug, suggest new features, or just say "thanks", [open an issue](https://github.com/CDCgov/tostadas/issues/new/choose) and we'll try to get back to you as soon as possible!
+To report a bug, suggest new features, or provide feedback, [open an issue](https://github.com/CDCgov/tostadas/issues/new/choose) and the development team will respond as soon as possible.

 ## Acknowledgements
 ### Contributors